byui-cse/cse212-csharp/docs/lesson10/prepare.md

 ### Using Markdown Language
 The Markdown language is commonly used to develop documentation.
 The purpose of requiring Markdown for your tutorial is to give you experience using this language.
 Using a simple editor and the knowledge of a little bit of syntax, you can create documents with headers, bulleted lists, links, bold text, tables and pictures.
 A common place to see Markdown documents is in GitHub repositories.
 The link above for the example tutorial was shown to you in GitHub.
 GitHub automatically interprets the Markdown file and displays as intended.

 There are many different tools available to help you write and preview Markdown files.
 Visual Studio Code has built-in support for Markdown.
-If you create a file with an `md` extension, then you can click on the preview button and you can see the Markdown and the finished product side by side.
+If you create a file with an `md` extension, then you can click on the preview button, and you can see the Markdown and the finished product side by side.

 {% include image.html url="visual_studio_code.jpg" description="Shows the 0-welcome.md file from the example loaded into Visual Studio Code with the preview enabled." caption="Markdown in Visual Studio Code" %}